ed-lau/jcast/README.md

 ### Dependencies

-JCAST is tested in Python 3.7 and 3.8 and uses the following packages:
+JCAST has been tested in Python 3.7 and 3.8 and uses the following packages:

 ```
 biopython>=1.78